What Is A Unit Rate

 Sometimes, calculating unit rates involves more than one step or more complex units.
 Let's explore some scenarios:

 • Multiple conversions: You might need to convert units before calculating the unit rate.
-For example, if a car travels 10 kilometers in 10 minutes, you'd first convert kilometers to miles and minutes to hours before calculating the speed in miles per hour.
+Here's one way to look at it: if a car travels 10 kilometers in 10 minutes, you'd first convert kilometers to miles and minutes to hours before calculating the speed in miles per hour.

 Common Misconceptions about Unit Rates